Last Updated on May 28, 2025 by Toya

 Is it possible to make 3 ingredient coconut flour pancakes with no eggs?

 Yes, it is possible to make 3-ingredient coconut flour pancakes with no eggs.
 In place of eggs, you can use something like applesauce or mashed bananas to add moisture to the coconut flour pancakes and help the batter bind.
-However, if you’re following a keto lifestyle, you cannot eat mashed ripe bananas or applesauce so it is important to use eggs to make the batter work.
+However, if you’re following a keto lifestyle, you cannot eat mashed ripe bananas or applesauce so it is important to use eggs to make the batter work for keto.

 3 Ingredient Keto Coconut Flour Pancakes